 Funny Presentations: They’re the Ones You Remember

 One of the most powerful communication tools you can use to deliver your message is humor.
 It’s what makes you real.
-And when it’s used appropriately, it can be one of the most effective ways to make your presentation memorable.
+When it’s used appropriately, humor can be one of the most effective ways to make your presentation memorable.
+So, if you are contemplating whether to use humor in presentations, the answer is a resounding yes.

 Why do I say “when used appropriately?”
 Because there is such thing as too much of a good thing.
 Your presentation can’t be one joke after another–you’re not there to put on a stand-up comedy routine.
 No, when I say you have to use presentation humor appropriately, I mean you should use it to break up tension or offer a brief release from the intensity of your presentation.
 The average human adult can focus their attention for about five minutes, so it’s a good rule of thumb to add a humorous element to your speech at least that often.
 This breaks up your presentation into manageable chunks of time (in terms of your listener’s attention span) to keep your audience interested so that you have their focus for another five minutes.